Oxford–AstraZeneca COVID-19 vaccine: Economics

 According to the Higher Education Statistics Agency data, Oxford received a US$176 million windfall on vaccine in the 2021-22 academic year.

 Brand names

 The vaccine is marketed under the brand name Covishield by the Serum Institute of India.
 The name of the vaccine was changed to Vaxzevria in the European Union on 25 March 2021.
 Vaxzevria, AstraZeneca COVID‐19 Vaccine, and COVID-19 Vaccine AstraZeneca are manufactured by AstraZeneca.

 Research

-As of February 2021, the AZD1222 development team is working on adapting the vaccine to be more effective in relation to newer SARS-CoV-2 variants; redesigning the vaccine being the relatively quick process of switching the genetic sequence of the spike protein.
+As of February 2021, the AZD1222 development team were working on adapting the vaccine to be more effective in relation to newer SARS-CoV-2 variants; redesigning the vaccine being the relatively quick process of switching the genetic sequence of the spike protein.
 Manufacturing set-up and a small scale trial are also required before the adapted vaccine might be available in autumn.